HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Top 10 attributes.", sheets_gid="1348855449", sql_file="pages_almanac_by_device_and_attribute_name_frequency.sql") }}</figcaption>
 </figure>

-The `value` attribute, which specifies the value of an `input` element, surprisingly completes the top ten—surprising because on our end, subjectively, we didn’t get the impression values were used that frequently.
+The `value` attribute, which specifies the value of an `input` element, surprisingly completes the top ten—surprising because on our end, subjectively, we didn't get the impression values were used that frequently.

 ### Attributes on pages

 Are there attributes that we find in every document?
 No—but almost. `href` (99.21%), `src` (99.18%), `content` (98.88%), `name` (98.61%), `type` (98.55%), `class` (98.24%), `rel` (97.98%), `id` (97.46%), `style` (95.95%), and `alt` (90.75%) make the Top 10 here, with each being found on at least 90% of sampled pages.

-This raises questions we cannot answer like yes, `type` is used on other elements, too, but why this tremendous popularity, given that it’s usually not needed to specify for style sheets or scripts (with CSS and JavaScript being assumed default)?
-Or how do we really fare with `alt`, do those 9.25% of pages that don’t include it not contain any images?
+This raises questions we cannot answer like yes, `type` is used on other elements, too, but why this tremendous popularity, given that it's usually not needed to specify for style sheets or scripts (with CSS and JavaScript being assumed default)?
+Or how do we really fare with `alt`, do those 9.25% of pages that don't include it not contain any images?

 To name all the attributes found on at least half of the pages, we would add `title` (85.5%), `target` (82.98%), `async` (81.96%), `lang` (79.1%), `width` (78.99%), `height` (76.36%—note the difference to `width`), `charset` (75.44%), `value` (67.57%), `role` (62.97%), `action` (62.34%), `http-equiv` (62.3%), `method` (60.27%), `media` (60.14%), `property` (55.68%), and `placeholder` (54.21%).